IO International Office

 Keep yourself posted on the exchange program (housing, visa, etc.) on the homepage of the respective partner university as well as the courses.

 Please read all the information carefully and pay attention to any deadlines.
-Only after successfully applying to the host institution (and, if applicable, receiving a Letter of Acceptance) will you be officially considered accepted.
+Only after successfully applying to the host institution (and, if applicable, receiving a Letter of Acceptance) you be officially considered accepted.
+This is your responsibility.

 Before the mobility